CodeForPhilly/decentralized-data/tutorials/git-noms-data-models/lessons/redirection-and-piping.md

 Pizza is so yummy
 ```

-As before, to finish the virtual "file" that you're typing into standard-in, type `^D` (Control-D).
+As before, to finish the virtual "file" that you're typing into standard-in, type `^D` (Control-D) on an empty line.

 Now, rather than writing the output of `history` to a file and then using `grep` on that file, what if we just sent `history`'s stdout to `grep`'s stdin?
 We do that using the **pipe operator**: